There are many good reasons to attend a community college.

 A path to a four-year degree The state college where I worked offered a program with six community colleges for students in the natural and social sciences.
 The community college students were mentored by the state college professors whom they conducted research with during the summer.
 After receiving their associate’s degrees, these students smoothly moved into a bachelor’s degree program at the state college.

 Not all transitions work as well.
-If your teenager plans to attend community college, she must work closely with her academic adviser to ensure the credits for the courses she’s taking will be accepted at her next college.
-Knowing which college she plans to transfer to will help because she and her advisor can work with that school to learn which courses they require for her particular major.
+If your teenager plans to attend community college, they must work closely with their academic adviser to ensure the credits for the courses they’re taking will be accepted at their next college.
+Knowing which college they plan to transfer to will help because they and their adviser can work with that school to learn which courses are required for their particular major.

 A place to learn skills and more Community colleges are some of the few institutions that still teach the “trades.”
 Today, if you want to become a plumber, electrician, mechanic, or heating or air conditioning specialist, you need training and that’s available here.
 Preparation for careers in health care, computer science and information technology are also offered on these campuses.
 These jobs, which provide a real living wage, continue to be in-demand and the well-trained applicant is more likely to get hired.

 An opportunity to mature Some kids never find the motivation to work hard in high school until senior year, when it’s often too late to get their grades up and their SAT scores where they need to be to get into a four-year college.
 Community colleges accept all applicants, so they’re ideal for the student who is coming a little late to the game or the athlete whose grades aren’t good enough to get a scholarship.
 In two years they can have decent grades, an associate’s degree and a better opportunity to continue on at a four-year college of their choice or to receive that athletic scholarship.